alpaker/fill-column-indicator/README.markdown

   buffer on both a graphical display and on a character terminal.
 It does not currently support simultaneous display of the same buffer on window frames with different default font sizes.
-(It would be feasible to support this use case, but thus far there seems to be no demaned for it.)
+(It would be feasible to support this use case, but thus far there seems to be no demand for it.)

 * An issue specific to the Mac OS X (NextStep) port, versions 23.0-23.2: